 Why You Should Be Conducting Self-Audits

-Have you ever looked at your ad campaigns and scratched your head a little?
+Have you ever looked at your ad campaigns in Seller Central and scratched your head a little?
 Even the most experienced Amazon advertisers find themselves in this position.

 Regardless of if your campaigns are performing well or not, staying on top of what exactly is happening with your ads is imperative for finding success and maintaining it.
 And what better way to learn exactly what’s going on than conducting a self-audit!

-We’re here to walk you through a self-audit of your Amazon Ad account, step-by-step!
+We’re here to walk you through your Amazon PPC audit, step-by-step!

-The most important part of taking the temperature of your account is looking at your KPIs (Key Performance Indicators) to gauge the performance of your account.
+The most important part of taking the temperature of your account is looking at your KPIs (Key Performance Indicators) to gauge your Amazon PPC performance.

 One of the best ways to judge the performance of your account is to compare your KPIs with the Amazon averages.